 786 Loans is a broker.
 We don’t lend you money – what we do is to put you in touch automatically with lenders whose “borrower profiles” (we mentioned this earlier on) you’re the closest to.
 The closer you are, the better chance you have of securing a “yes” and getting the cheapest interest rate possible.

 When you apply through 786 Loans, you’ll get your answer back within seconds.
-We’ll sift through any offers you’ve received and presented you with the very best one for you, in our opinion.
+We’ll sift through any offers you’ve received and present you with the very best one for you, in our opinion.
 786 Loans is all about getting you the cheapest deal that fits around your life.

 There’s no charge to using 786 Loans and you’re not obliged to accept any offer we find you.
 To start your application for an instalment loan to improve your credit rating, please click here.